 Look Under The Hood:

-If car’s weight feels unbalanced especially making a turn is a sign of suspension damage or possible wheel miss-alignment.
-Al though wheel miss-alignment is not a major issue suspension damage sure is and it is a costly replacement.
+If car’s weight feels unbalanced, especially on a turn, it is a sign of suspension damage or possible wheel miss-alignment.
+Al though wheel miss-alignment is not a major issue suspension damage sure is, and it is a costly replacement.
 Talking about wheels most used cars don’t come with a good pair of tyres and need a replacement as soon as possible.
-Though it is not a hard and fast rule, if you are confused about whether to change the tyres or not and really want to check the problems associated with them you can click on the provided link to know more on tyres.
+Though it is not a hard and fast rule, if you are confused about whether to change the tyres or not and really want to check the problems associated with them, you can click on the provided link to know more on tyres.

-Validations and Security Check:
+Validations and Security Check of Used Car: